About Learning Edge

 The outcome of the VLE Review was made public in July 2010.
 After detailed consideration of a range of options, the decision of the University’s Information Strategy group, informed by the feedback from the stakeholder engagement, was to go with the Blackboard Learn 9.1 system.

-In recognition of this expansion of the Edge Hill virtual learning environment, it has been given a new name where symbolically, learning comes first.
-Ladies and Gentlemen, welcome to the Learning Edge.
+In recognition of this expansion of the Edge Hill virtual learning environment, it was renamed, and Learning Edge was born – symbolically, putting learning first.